AdaChornelia/DD_Iso_MS/README.md

 In summary, the workflow includes:
 1) Loading the aggregate data (.csv files)
 2) Running the geostatistical model (mixed-effect model) or loading a pre-fitted model from .rda file
-3) Preparing the elevation raster (loading and aggregating)
+3) Preparing the elevation raster (load the elevation file (raster) and aggregate)
 4) Making predictions to construct the isoscape
-6) Exporting the isoscape file to GIS and generating plot
+6) Exporting the isoscape file to GIS and generating a plot

-## Comparisons interpretation between models (Eurasia Fit, Asia Fit and SE Asia Fit)
+## Comparisons interpretation between models (Eurasia Fit, Asia Fit, and SE Asia Fit)
-Please refers to the files: EurasiaFit.md, AsiaFit.md, and SEAsiaFit.md
+Please refer to the files: EurasiaFit.md, AsiaFit.md, and SEAsiaFit.md

 ### Results